 The ore consists mostly of sandstone selectively impregnated and in part replaced by uranium and vanadium minerals; but rich concentrations of carnotite and the micaceous vanadium clay mineral are also associated with thin mudstone partings, beds of mudstone pebbles, and carbonized fossil plant material.
 Many fossil logs replaced by nearly pure carnotite have been found.
 In general the ore minerals were deposited in irregular layers that roughly followed the sandstone beds.
 In most deposits the highest-grade concentrations of ore minerals occur in sharply bounded, elongate concretionary structures, called "rolls" by the miners.
 These rolls are encompassed by rich, veinlike concentrations of the micaceous vanadium-bearing clay mineral that curve across bedding planes.
-Within these rolls this mineral generally is distributed as diffusion layers, the richer layers commonly lying nearer the margins of the rolls; the distribution of carnotite in the rolls is less systematic.
+Within these rolls this mineral generally is distributed as diffusion layers, the richer layers commonly lying nearer the margins of the rolls; the distribution of carnotite in the rolls is less systematic, bodies in a given area generally have a common orientation.
+This orientation is roughly parallel to the elongation of the ore bodies.

 Margins of ore bodies may be vaguely or sharply defined.
-Vaguely defined margins may have mineralized sandstone extending well beyond the limits of commercial ore; on the other hand, sharply defined margins, such as occur along the surfaces of rolls ordinarily mark the limits of both the mineralized sandstone and the commercial ore,
+Vaguely defined margins may have mineralized sandstone extending well beyond the limits of commercial ore; on the other hand, sharply defined margins, such as occur along the surfaces of rolls ordinarily mark the limits of both the mineralized sandstone and the commercial ore.

-Although many rolls are small and irregular, the larger ones are elongate and may extent with little change of direction for more than 100 feet.
-The elongate rolls in an ore body or group of ore bodies in a given area generally have a common orientation.
-This orientation is roughly parallel to the elongation of the ore bodies.
+Although many rolls are small and irregular, the larger ones are elongate and may extend with little change of direction for more than 100 feet.
+The elongate rolls in an ore body or group of ore